Cleveland County DWI Court Process

 • Photo ID: Driver's license or other government-issued photo identification.

-• Any Documentation: Any documents relevant to your case, such as police reports, medical records, or proof of insurance.
+• Any documentation: Any documents relevant to your case, such as police reports, insurance information, or character letters.

-• Professional Dress Code: Dress in a respectful and professional manner.
-Avoid wearing casual clothing like jeans, t-shirts, or shorts.
-Business casual attire is generally appropriate.
+• Professional dress code: Dress in a respectful and professional manner.
+Avoid wearing casual clothing such as jeans, t-shirts, or shorts.

 Local Court Procedures